Just because it looks like science doesn’t mean it is

 Let’s take a look at the CIDRAP article:

 If we examine the CIDRAP article we’ll find links to 3 abstracts that they use to create the perception that RMBDs post a significant public health risk.
 The problem with this assumption or theory is that data is lacking to support this concern, despite their ‘references’.
-In fact, the perception among the general public is that all pathogens are bad, which is factually incorrect since many are beneficial.
-For example, the Centers for Disease Control (CDC) references more than 2,500 serotypes have been described for Salmonella; but, less than 100 serotypes account for most human infections.
+In fact, the perception among the general public is that all organisms (e.g. bacteria) are bad, which is factually incorrect since many are beneficial.
+For example, the Center for Disease Control (CDC) references more than 2,500 serotypes that have been described for Salmonella; but, less than 100 serotypes account for most human infections.
 In addition, it is well known that companion animals may harbor pathogenic bacteria, as a part of their healthy gut flora without any signs of illness.

 Studies Cited by AVMA & CIDRAP

 Absent from the discussion is the potential for the MDR pathogen prevalence to be originating from poor quality meat suppliers, or as a result of mishandling in the distribution and storage processes – which are all potential confounding variables.
-More research into RMBDs, within different geographic regions, is necessary for a comparative measure, as well as a closer look into different methods, used in mitigating pathogen presence in RMBDs – just as high-pressure pasteurization, and other “kill step” methods which are widely used in the U.S.

-Study 2: Again, isolated to Portugal, the authors investigate the occurrence of colistin resistance genes, in both human and companion animal feces.
+Study 2: Again, isolated to Portugal, the authors investigated the occurrence of colistin resistance genes, in both human and companion animal feces.
 Ultimately, researchers did find the presence of mcr-1 (mobilized colistin resistance) gene in 1 dog and 2 healthy humans, which is quite rare.
 Mcr genes confer plasmid-mediated resistance to colistin, one of a number of last-resort antibiotics for treating Gram-negative infections.

 Limitations & flaws of study 2: This study did not call out diet, as one of the variables, focused on for this research, meaning that it is likely that both cats and dogs were eating a variety of foods including dry, wet, and RMBDs.
 Therefore, this study should not have been used by CIDRAP or the AVMA in an attempt to substantiate their claim.
 It would have been nice to know the results of this study, based on the diet of the companion animal in the household.
 The prevalence of this gene is significant but is unlikely associated solely with the practice of feeding RMBDs to companion animals.
 Rather, the prevalence of this gene in humans and pets is likely multifactorial and complex.